 Departments may schedule no more than 65% of their classes during the prime time period of 9:30am – 2:30pm.
 Any class with a start time or end time during this period is considered a prime time class.

 Once-per-week classes must be paired with the same start time, meeting pattern, and room type.
 For instance, a class that meets on Tuesday from 12:30 pm – 4:20 pm must be paired with another class that meets on Thursday from 12:30 pm – 4:20 pm which can utilize the same room.
 This will allow for more efficient use of the room space.
 Exceptions will be made only when a pairing is not applicable.
 Once-per-week classes must also have a start time that is consistent with the start times of that day’s meeting pattern.
 For instance, a class on M, W, or F must begin at one of the designated start times for those days.

+Courses designated as campus mixed-mode or online mixed-mode as defined in Academic Policy 1622.12 must designate an in-person class meeting time that conforms to the standard class time periods listed above and be in compliance with percentages of in-person and distance meetings as detailed for each course delivery mode.
+If the portion of the class delivered at a distance occurs synchronously, the distance-delivered meeting times together with the in-person meeting times, must conform with the standard class time periods listed above on a weekly basis for the full term of the class.
+Any deviation from the standard class time periods must be approved through the Class Time Exception process detailed above.

+100% online synchronous courses as defined in Academic Policy 1622.12 must designate a class meeting time that conforms to the standard class time periods listed above.
+Any deviation from the standard class time periods must be approved through the Class Time Exception process detailed above.

+It is the responsibility of the appropriate academic unit requesting an exception to schedule either a class outside of the official class periods, a campus mixed-mode course, or an online-mixed mode course to ensure that those courses meet all requirements for their meeting patterns as specified in Academic Policies 1200.40 and 1622.12.

 Fall and Spring Session Codes